Tracking the opioid crisis: Inside the DEA's secret lab

 Users buying drugs on the street that look like prescription pills may end up with a highly potent, potentially deadly drug they never intended to take.

 "Over 99% of what we see are fake.
-They contain fentanyl," Oulton says of the pills that the agency is seizing.
+They contain fentanyl," Oulton said of the pills that the agency is seizing.

 The 800 grams of fentanyl that Oulton held could be turned into 400,000 to 500,000 potentially lethal pills.